Zanak7/Drive-Api---Zana-Kadir/README.md

      "Issuer": "DriveApiIssuer"
    }
    ```
+   > **Note**: For production, store the JWT key in a secure environment variable and never hardcode it.

 2. Run migrations:
    ```powershell
    dotnet ef database update --project DriveApi.csproj
    ```

 3. Start the API:
    ```powershell
    dotnet run --project DriveApi.csproj
    ```

+4. Access Swagger UI:
+   - Open your browser and navigate to `http://localhost:<port>/swagger` to explore and test the API.

 ## API Usage